Azure/azure-powershell/src/ResourceManager/Compute/Stack/Commands.Compute/help/AzureRM.Compute.md

 Sets the Marketplace plan information on a virtual machine.

 ### [Set-AzureRmVMSourceImage](Set-AzureRmVMSourceImage.md)
-Specifies the platform image for a virtual machine.
+Specifies the image for a virtual machine.

 ### [Set-AzureRmVMSqlServerExtension](Set-AzureRmVMSqlServerExtension.md)
 Sets the Azure SQL Server extension on a virtual machine.